-brad lewis, MSc - counsellor
+brad lewis, MSc - registered provisional psychologist

 Brad holds an MSc in experimental psychology and is currently completing his MSc in counselling psychology from the University of Calgary.
 He has experience working in short-term therapy with a focus on problem solving and self-understanding, spanning across community health, non-profit, and academic settings.